-Riesling is often thought of as very sweet, but in fact, some of the top Riesling in the world from Germany and Alsace are bone dry.
-To ensure you have a dry Riesling, grab a bottle from Austria – the driest of all regions – the Alsace region of France, or find one labeled Trocken if it’s German.
-These wines have the lemon, lime, pineapple and apricot flavors Riesling lovers adore, but don’t have the cloying sweetness; however, if sweetness if what you’re after, Riesling can fill that role for you as well.
+Riesling is the most common white wine in Germany.
+It is often thought of as very sweet, but in fact, some of the top Rieslings in the world are bone dry.
+To ensure you have a dry Riesling, grab a bottle from Austria (the driest of all regions), the Alsace region of France, or find one labeled Trocken if it’s German.
+These wines have the lemon, lime, pineapple, and apricot flavors Riesling lovers adore, but don’t have the cloying sweetness; however, if sweetness is what you’re after, Riesling can fill that role for you as well.

 Riesling – Sweet:

-Sweet Riesling are also made in Germany, as well as in parts of the U.S. Ask your wine merchant to point you in the direction of the sweeter stuff.
+Sweet Riesling is also made in Germany as well as in parts of the U.S. Ask your wine merchant to point you in the direction of the sweeter stuff.
 If you’re a fan, you might want to try Moscato or Gewürztraminer next.

 White Wine FAQ